up730418/AIBot/README.md

 - Load answers in to the answers collection in following format: `[{ "answer": "No one likes Cheese", "id": 1}]`

 Done you should now have a fully functunal Bot!!
 Happy Questioning!

+## To Do
+- Restructure database.
+The current implementation works but could be vastly improved
+- Make it smarter.
+Currently only one `no` reply is needed to make the bot not serve an answer for a question.
+This could lead to the bot being abused fairly easily.
+- Add a web interface for adding questions and answers
+- Improve the bots UI
+- Split up the `getResponse` function into smaller functions for easier maintainability
+- Create functions that will allow the bot to check the database for updates periodically/onchange so multiple instances can be created.
+-